prest/prest/content/configurations/_index.en.md

 ## Authorization

 - JWT middleware is enabled by default.
 To disable JWT need to set default to false.
+Enabling debug mode will also disable it.

 ```toml
 [jwt]